 Watch the sails turn during 2018 Windmill Day

-The windmill is open from mid-June to mid-October on weekends from 1 pm to 4 pm and by appointment.
+The windmill is open in 2019 from June 22 to mid-October on Fridays, Saturdays, and Sundays from 1 pm to 4 pm and by appointment.
 The windmill may be closed during inclement weather.
 For schedule details please visit our calendar.
 Visitors can climb to the bonnet to see the gears that translate the force of the wind to the power to turn the mill stones.
 Signage and displays funded by a grant from the Rhode Island Council for the Humanities explain the history and the technology of the mill.

 Teachers are invited to bring their students to the mill for tours.
 Lesson plans for middle school students are available.